Feedback About wiseGEEK Login

 In some forms of composition, Alpaca silver is found in industrial and technical machinery.
 The alloy can be found in various components for boats, and is useful in plumbing, due to its corrosion-resistant composition.
 It is also used in heating coils, as the metal combination is highly resistant to electricity.

-In commercial products, Alpaca silver is frequently found in musical instruments.
+In commercial products, this silver is frequently found in musical instruments.
 A nickel silver saxophone is considered to have an exceptionally powerful sound, and many popular manufacturers carry at least one model.
 Because nickel silver needs no lacquering, it is the most common material used for the keys on woodwinds.
-Oboes, clarinets and bassoons are all likely to have alpaca silver components.
+Oboes, clarinets and bassoons are all likely to have silver components.

 Because of its visual similarity to sterling silver, Alpaca silver is frequently used in jewelery as a less expensive alternative to true silver.
 Its stainless finish makes the jewelery easy to clean, requiring only lemon juice or a mild soap to remove any marks or tarnishing.
 Alpaca silver is popular with South American jewelry companies and is used to create beautiful, traditional and modern pieces.